omahs/website-5/docs/getting-started.md

 Our source code is available on GitHub.
 Our main repository is [risc0](https://github.com/risc0/risc0).
-We provide [a Rust starter template repository](https://github.com/risc0/risc0-rust-starter) to help people start their own projects using the RISC Zero zkVM, and have a variety of examples in our [Rust examples repository](https://github.com/risc0/risc0-rust-examples).
+We have created the [`cargo risczero` tool](https://crates.io/crates/cargo-risczero) to help people start their own projects using the RISC Zero zkVM, and have a variety of [Rust examples](https://github.com/risc0/risc0/tree/main/examples).

 We also have packaged Rust crates available, listed [here](https://github.com/risc0/risc0#rust-libraries).